Indatus/gopher/README.md

 1. Signup for an [Amazon S3](https://console.aws.amazon.com/s3/) account.
 2. Create a bucket and give Everyone "View" permissions in the S3 console.
-3. Open `config.php` and enter your Access Key and Secret Key in the `credentials` array.
+3. Open `config/filesystem.php` and locate the `s3` configuration section.
-4. Locate the `uploadDir` element and replace BUCKET_NAME with the name of the bucket you created in Step 2.

-Before running any calls be sure to update the `timezone` value with your preferred timezone.
-Select from PHP's supported timezone list [here](http://www.php.net/manual/en/timezones.php).
+4. Enter your Access Key, Secret Key, and bucket name.

 ---